-The goal was determined using baseline data from the Center for Climate Strategies (CCS) Inventory and Forecast.31 BAU electricity generation grows over the policy period from about 6.5 terawatt-hours (TWh) in 2009 to approximately 8.6 TWh in 2025.
+The goal was determined using baseline data from the Alaska Inventory and Forecast.
+BAU electricity generation grows over the policy period from about 6.5 terawatt-hours (TWh) in 2009 to approximately 8.6 TWh in 2025.
 Biomass usage over the period is based on the existing biomass generation capacity, although the current estimate is for no significant biomass contribution to electricity production between 2009 and 2025.
 This baseline information, along with the projected target, is illustrated in Table 2-6.
+The additional biomass needed reflects the small amounts of electricity that would be produced by the combined heat and power units (CHP) quantified under Element A, above.